Mount Huaguo: Description

-After Sun Wukong becomes king, this mountain becomes exceedingly civilized and well-trained for various future conflicts, such as war.
-This can be seen in the fact that Sun Wukong often left this mountain for various reasons, including his eventual task of protecting the Tang monk Tang Sanzang on his journey to India.
+After Sun Wukong becomes "Handsome Monkey King" (美猴王, měi hóuwáng), this mountain becomes exceedingly civilized and well-trained for various future conflicts, such as war.
+This can be seen in the fact that Sun Wukong often left this mountain for various reasons, including his eventual task of protecting Tang Sanzang on his journey to India.
 Due to the natural and civilized ways of this mountain set by Sun Wukong, this mountain continues to thrive even after 500 years of conflict.